Flora Municipality

-Flora is a former municipality in Sogn og Fjordane county, Norway.
-It was located in the traditional district of Sunnfjord.
-The administrative centre was the town of Florø, which was founded in 1860.
-Florø has 8,957 inhabitants (2017) and the Eikefjord area in the east has 387 inhabitants (2017).
-Other village areas in the municipality included Rognaldsvåg, Stavang, Grov, Norddalsfjord, Nyttingnes, Steinhovden, and Brandsøy.
+Flora is a former municipality in the old Sogn og Fjordane county, Norway.
+The 693 km2 municipality existed from 1964 until its dissolution in 2020.
+The area is now part of Kinn Municipality in the traditional district of Sunnfjord in Vestland county.
+The administrative centre was the town of Florø (founded in 1860).
+Other villages in the municipality included Eikefjord, Rognaldsvåg, Stavang, Grov, Norddalsfjord, Nyttingnes, Steinhovden, and Brandsøy.